prechac/prechac.github.io/_posts/2016-12-25-overlay-takeouts.md

 **_Takeouts_ or stealing patterns have been around for a long time already and are still very popular.
 Still, working with even newly created takeout patterns feels like doing the same fourcount based patterns over and over again.
-We propose to break this stagnation by leveraging _Prechac_ created patterns and make both passers and manipulators do passing actions, that combine the fun of takeout- and prechac-patterns.**
+We propose to break this stagnation by leveraging _Prechac_ created patterns and make both passers and manipulators do passing actions, that combine the fun of takeout- and Prechac-patterns.**

 ## Introduction